Successful RF PCB Design

 This intensive one-day course provides a thorough introduction to the principles of RF PCB design techniques in an intuitive and practical way.

-This course is taught by two of the UK’s leading industry RF PCB specialists, who have many years of experience in this field.
+This course is taught by one of the UK’s leading industry RF PCB specialists, who has many years of experience in this field.

 Analogue RF Systems

 - Overview of blocks and components found in analogue section of RF systems